JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ('2020-07-02', '2020-07-10', '2020-07-17', '2020-07-24', '2020-07-31', '2020-08-07', '2020-08-21', '2020-09-18', '2020-11-20', '2020-12-01', '2020-12-18', '2021-01-15', '2021-06-18', '2022-01-21', '2022-06-17')
 ```

-The data has a json document which we could use later on to create our Security Master if we ever wanted to store this data somewhere to keep track of the Securities we are going to trade with.
-As the data could come with different fields, my suggestion is to store them on a Data Lake so we can build it from multiple sources withouth having to worry to much on the way the data is structured.
+The data has a JSON document that we could use later on to create our Security Master if we ever wanted to store this data somewhere to keep track of the Securities we are going to trade with.
+As the data could come with different fields, my suggestion is to store them on a Data Lake so we can build it from multiple sources without having to worry too much about the way the data is structured.

 ### 2.2) Market Data Download

-The previous step helps us to identify several characteristiques of a given ticker symbol so we can use its properties to define some of the charts I'm showing below.
+The previous step helps us to identify several characteristics of a given ticker symbol so we can use its properties to define some of the charts I'm showing below.
 Note that the yFinance library only requires the stock to download via ticker symbol, the start date and end date of the period we want to get.
 Additionally, we can also specify the granularity of the data using the interval parameter.
-By default the interval is 1 day and this is the one I will use for my training.
+By default, the interval is 1 day and this is the one I will use for my training.

 To download the data we can use the following command: